mileweb/docs-content-ecp/docs/portal/image-registry/updating-projects.md

 # Updating Projects

-Updating a project allows you to change its deployment security and vulnerability scan settings.
+Updating a project allows admin portal users to change its deployment security and vulnerability scan settings.
 The following procedure describes how to update projects.
-To make sure you update the appropriate project, you can view a project's information before updating it.
+To make sure the appropriate project is updated, the project can be viewed before it is updated.
+**Note:** Non-admin portal users are not permitted to upgrade projects.
 1. In the left pane, click **Image Registry > Registry Projects**.
 2. Perform one of the following tasks:<ul><li>To update a project from the Registry Projects page, click its **Actions** button and select **Update**. </ul></li> <ul><li>To view information about a project before updating it, click its name to display the Edit page.
 To update the project, click the **Update** button at the top right.</ul></li>
       ![null](</docs/resources/images/registry/update-project.png>)